SAP-archive/sample-yaas-docs-repository/docu/files/110_Details_Scopes.html.md

 Scopes are strings that specify permissions to access resources and operations in your service.
 For example, a scope string may represent permission to write data to a data repository.
 If your service communicates with other YaaS services, you must provide a scopes document.

+### Scopes metadata
+Preserve the metadata title and type shown in this Scopes file.
+Do not rename either attribute.

 ### Example content

 Scopes are strings that specify permissions to access resources and operations in your service.
 For example, a scope string may represent permission to write data to a data repository.